usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

 1. Explain to someone everything we did above.

 ### Day 3 (For Loops)
-1. Pull 3 Contact records and change first name on all to: One, Two, Three
+1. Pull 3 Contact records and change first name on all to: One, Two, Three.
+Check in Salesforce that these Contacts exist.
 1. Delete the 3 Contact records whose first names are One, Two, Three
+1. Query 100 Account records and change their description to be "I will become a Salesforce developer"
-1. Pull 10 Account records from Salesforce.
+1. Query 10 Opportunity records from Salesforce.
 Print out their Stage in system.debug.
 Update their stage to Closed Won.
 Print out their Stage in system.debug.
-1. Do the same as above but in a SOQL for loop
+1. Do the above in a SOQL for loop
 1. Insert 100 Account records
 1. Delete 100 Account records that you just inserted
 1. Insert 150 Account records whose names are "Account i", where I is an integer
 1. Explain to someone everything we did above.

 ### Day 3 (Error Handling)
-1. _Try Catch
+1. _Try Catch_
    1. Insert an Account without defining its name.
 What do you get?
    1. Do the same as above but with a try/catch
    1. What should we do in the catch?
-Populate the name field to be "Seyit" in the catch.
+Populate the name of the Account to be "Seyit" in the catch.
-1. List Methods
+1. _List Methods_
    1. Create a list that holds all your Contacts records in the org.
 How do you know how many records are in that list?
    1. Create a list with 10 Contact records.
 Create a list with 5 Contacts records.
 How do you add the 2 lists to a 3rd List?
 1. How many records does your new list have?
    1. SOQL and SOSL statements in Apex can reference Apex code variables and expressions if they’re preceded by a colon (:).
 Can you demonstrate a simple example of this?
+1. Explain to someone everything we did above.

 ### Day 4 (Governor Limits)
 1. Insert 200 Account records.
 Insert the Account record one by one.
 What governor limit did we hit?
 How do we overcome this error?